Vyral/base-template/_posts/2025-07-09-3-key-trends-in-minnesota-s-2025-summer-housing-market.md

 {% include pullquote.html %}

-Some of these homes are also being shared through internal networks that aren't available to the public or listed on the MLS.
+Some of these homes are also being shared through internal networks that aren’t available to the public or listed on the MLS.
 If you’re looking for off-market opportunities, this can be a valuable advantage.

 **Buyers have adjusted to higher rates.** Interest rates are still higher than they were a few years ago, but the mindset has changed.
 Many buyers are no longer waiting for rates to drop.
 They’ve accepted the current conditions and are moving forward.
 Their focus has shifted to monthly payments and long-term affordability.
 First-time buyers are entering the market with realistic expectations.
 They’re not comparing today’s rates to past ones.
 They’re reviewing their budgets and making decisions based on what works now.

 Even some homeowners with very low rates—around 2.5% to 3.5%—are deciding to sell because of major life changes.
 Whether it’s growing families, job moves, or downsizing, they’re using the equity they’ve built and choosing to move ahead.

 The market is active, but timing and strategy matter more than ever.
 If you’re thinking about making a move or want access to homes before they’re listed, feel free to call or text us at [**<u>952-212-3597</u>**](tel:9522123597) or email [**ChadandSara@edinarealty.com**](mailto:ChadandSara@edinarealty.com).
-We'll help you by discussing your goals, timing, and what’s possible in today’s market.
+We’ll help you by discussing your goals, timing, and what’s possible in today’s market.